-Disabled Students’ Allowances (DSAs) are grants to help pay the essential extra costs you might have as a direct result of your disability, including a long-term health condition, mental-health condition or specific learning difficulty, such as dyslexia.
+Disabled Students’ Allowance (DSA) helps pay the essential extra costs you might have as a direct result of your disability, including a long-term health condition, mental-health condition or specific learning difficulty, such as dyslexia.

 You can get the allowances on top of your other student finance.
-DSAs don’t depend on your household income – what you can get depends on your needs.
-You don’t have to pay these back.
+DSA doesn't depend on your household income – what you can get depends on your needs.
+You don’t have to pay it back.